Biden speaks with families of Americans missing in Israel, possibly among hostages held by Hamas

 White House and State Department officials tried to answer questions from families on the call.

 The U.S. believes Americans are among the scores of hostages being held by Hamas, which the U.S. has designated as a terrorist group.
 Hamas launched an attack on Israel on Oct.
 7 that has killed at least 1,300 people.
-Israel has retaliated with airstrikes on the Gaza Strip, where health officials say some 1,800 people have been killed.
+Israel has retaliated with airstrikes on the Gaza Strip that have killed at least 1,900 people and wounded over 7,600, according to health officials.

 President Biden spoke with CBS News' Scott Pelley, in an interview for 60 Minutes, before his meeting with the families.